lexicalunit/multi-wrap-guide/README.md

 ## Styling

 You can modify the styles applied to guides created by this package using your `styles.less` file.
-Open it will the following command.
+Open it with the following command.

 ```
 Command Palette ➔ Application: Open Your Stylesheet